 WHF has established three main goals to guide its grant making:

-- Promote healthy lifestyles and informed individual choices for all who live in our community.
+- Promote lifelong wellness and informed individual choices for all who live in our community.

 - Target resources to meet the health care needs of our most vulnerable community members.

-- Increase health opportunities by advocating for their consideration in policies and decisions affecting our service area.
+- Increase health opportunities by advocating for their consideration in community decisions and by strengthening agencies influencing health in our service area.

 More information about these goals and WHF’s strategic plan can be found in our Strategic Plan.